sam-data-analysis/ecommerce-sales-analysis/README.md

 ---

-# Business Recommendations
+## Business Recommendations

-Based on the analysis:
+Based on the findings from the analysis, several strategic actions could improve business performance:

 ### Maintain a diverse product portfolio